albertsgrc/ez-hue/README.md

 Note that because light names are used as keys you should not have any duplicate light names in your setup.
-You can change the light names in the Hue Mobile App or Website (https://my.meethue.com)
+You can change the light names in the Hue Mobile App or Website (https://my.meethue.com) or via `light.name.rename(newName)` (see renaming lights section in the example).

 Also, note that light groups and operations on lights (turnOn, setBrightness, etc.) are both properties of the light group.
 This means you cannot have any light